What Does Drowsy But Awake Mean Anyway, When It Comes to Helping Your Baby Sleep?

 How Hard Should You Work on Drowsy, But Awake?

-In a perfect world, we’d get our babies drowsy every single time we put them down for sleep, but is this really realistic?
-Is that a good idea?
-How hard should we work at this ideal state?
+In a perfect world, we’d get our babies drowsy every single time we put them down for sleep.
+But is this realistic?
+Is it a good idea?
+How hard should we work at achieving this ideal state?

 In my opinion, when you are first sleep training, you will want to have your baby as calm and relaxed as possible before you start teaching her a new routine or skill.
 However, I do not recommend you take soooo long getting to the ideal state of “drowsy, but awake” just to put her down.